 This species is endemic to a small area near Calitzdorp in Western Cape, South Africa, mainly growing on quartzitic sandstone cliffs.

-Crassula badspoortensis is a small, sparsely branched succulent shrub with spreading stems that become pendulous and fleshy broadly ovate leaves.
+Crassula badspoortensis is a small, sparsely branched succulent shrub with spreading stems that become pendulous and thick, fleshy, broadly ovate leaves.
 It grows up to 4 inches (10 cm) tall with a spread of 16 inches (40 cm).
 Stems are about 0.15 inches (0.4 cm) in diameter with up to 0.4 inches (1 cm) long internodes.
-Leaves are smooth, glaucous to whitish-green, flat to slightly biconvex, and up to 1.4 inches (3.5 cm) long with an equal width.
+Leaves are smooth, glaucous to whitish-green, flat to slightly biconvex, up to 1.4 inches (3.5 cm) long, and nearly equal in width.
 The inflorescences are short rounded thyrses up to 1.6 inches (4 cm) tall and 2.6 inches (6.5 cm) in diameter.
-Flowers are white star-shaped, 5-merous, and appear in summer and fall.
+Flowers are white, star-shaped, 5-merous, and appear in summer and fall.

-The specific epithet "badspoortensis (bads-poort-EN-sis)" means "Of or from Badspoort" and refers to Badspoort (gorge in Western Cape, South Africa), where this species in 2001 was first discovered.
+The specific epithet "badspoortensis (bads-poort-EN-sis)" means "Of or from Badspoort" and refers to Badspoort (gorge in Western Cape, South Africa), where this species was first discovered in 2001.

 How to Grow and Care for Crassula badspoortensis

 Light: C. badspoortensis prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 Therefore, a place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for use with succulents or mix your own.